 Celebrity makeup artist, Nathan Johnson (@nathanwalnut), is QC Makeup Academy’s Executive Makeup Artist and is based in New York City.
 This month, Nathan explains the importance of global beauty techniques for every makeup artist!

-The ability to work on a global palette is a necessity for the modern makeup artist.
+The ability to work on a global palette is a necessity for modern makeup artists.
 We live in a multicultural world and a strong understanding of the vast diversity of tones, colors, and cultural specifications is just as important as a solid understanding of basic makeup techniques.
 The wider your knowledge and experience, the more opportunities you will have at your disposal!

 Mastery of Skin Tones

 There is a basic building block of makeup artistry that most new (and even some experienced) artists all too often overlook—mastery of tone and undertone.
 It is the ability to recognize the fine nuances in these two areas that set a master apart from a novice.
 When you train your eye to recognize the differences, however subtle, you will be able to match your client’s skin with ease and perfection.